Blog

 A team personality workshop builds shared vocabulary for friction-causing differences.
 This facilitation framework shows how to run one that actually sticks.

-Big Five personality is stable but not fixed.
-Fifty years of longitudinal research shows Conscientiousness rises and Neuroticism falls in predictable arcs.
+Big Five traits are stable but not fixed.
+What 50 years of longitudinal research shows about how personality shifts with age, and what stays put.

 High-performing team structures: a personality science perspective